 Follow these simple steps to prevent excessive blinking in your child.

 - Avoid eye strain: Help the children regulate activities that cause eye strain.
 Demarcate times for reading, writing, screen time etc., and ensure they take breaks in between.
+No screen time for babies less than two years of age.
 Also, ensure that the lighting inside the house is right for the eyes and not too bright or too dull.

 - Schedule outdoor playtime: Good overall health leads to good eye health too.
 Outdoor play ensures that children stay healthy and active, and it also keeps stress under control.
 Schedule outdoor play every day so that the child can do activities that do not strain the eyes.